 My uncle Jack Katsumi (Ebata) Suwa was a futsuyōshi or adopted child.
 He was the fifth eldest son of his seven Ebata siblings.
 My brother, Kevin Matsuto Ebata was battling lung cancer and emphysema.
 He passed away on December 31, 2001, at the age of 45.
 My Auntie Carol Chieko Suzuki was the sixth of seven Ebata siblings; she passed away on December 7, 2015.

 The Tokugawa’s clan crest, the “triple hollyhock” has been a readily recognized icon in Japan, symbolizing in equal parts the Tokugawa clan and the last shogunate.
-But the crest has commonly been mistakenly identified as “hollyhock,” the aoi 葵.
-Actually, it belongs to the birthwort family and translates as “wild ginger” (asarum caulescens).
+But the crest has commonly been mistakenly identified as “hollyhock,” the aoi (葵).
+It belongs to the birthwort family and translates as “wild ginger” (asarum caulescens).

 In jidaigeki (film, television, video game, and theater period dramas in Japan), the crest is often shown to place the story in the Edo period.
-In works set during the Meiji Restoration movement, the crest is used to show the bearer’s allegiance to the shōgunate—as opposed to the royalists, whose cause is symbolized by the Imperial throne’s chrysanthemum crest.
+In works set during the Meiji Restoration movement, the crest is used to indicate the bearer’s allegiance to the shogunate.
+This is opposed to the royalists, whose cause is symbolized by the Imperial throne’s chrysanthemum crest.

-The Asuka period is noted for its significant artistic, social, and political transformations, having their origins in the late Kofun period but affected mainly by the introduction of Buddhism from China, marking a change in Japanese society and the name of the country from Wa 倭 to Nihon 日本.
+The Asuka period is noted for its significant artistic, social, and political transformations, It had its origins in the late Kofun period, but it was affected mainly by the introduction of Buddhism from China, marking a change in Japanese society and the name of the country from Wa (倭) to Nihon (日本).

-The Gempei War came at a troubled time for the Japanese people as within a five-year period they had to endure several natural disasters and their consequences.
+The Gempei War came at a troubled time for the Japanese people as within five years, they had to endure several natural disasters and their consequences.
 A typhoon hit the island in 1180, plague and famine came followed the next two years, and then, in 1184, there was a devastating earthquake.
-These events and the consequent hardships of the Japanese people are described in Kamo no Chomei’s 1212 work Hojokin (“Tales from My Ten Foot Square Hut”), and, of course, it seriously interrupted the progress of the war and prohibited any swift end for either side.
-The Gempei War ended following the Battle of Dan-no-ura, one of the most famous and significant sea battles in Japanese history, resulting in the defeat of the Taira and the establishment of the Kamakura shōgunate under Minamoto no Yoritomo in 1192.
+These events and the consequent hardships of the Japanese people are described in Kamo no Chomei’s 1212 work Hojokin (“Tales from My Ten Foot Square Hut”).
+Of course, it seriously interrupted the progress of the war and prohibited any swift end for either side.
+The Gempei War ended following the Battle of Dan-no-ura, one of the most famous and significant sea battles in Japanese history.
+It resulted in the defeat of the Taira and the establishment of the Kamakura shogunate under Minamoto no Yoritomo in 1192.

-Most of the images or designs of kamon are usually of plants, animals, insects, geographic features, and abstract designs, which could explain that the traditional Japanese way of life intimately associated with their natural surroundings.
+Most kamon images or designs are usually of plants, animals, insects, geographic features, and abstract designs.
+It could explain that the traditional Japanese way of life intimately associated with their natural surroundings.

 Genroku was a Japanese year name spanning from September 1688 to March 1704.
-The years of Genroku are considered to be the Golden Age of the Edo period.
+The years of Genroku are the Golden Age of the Edo period.

-Heimin myouji kyokarei 平民苗字許可令: heimin (平民, commoner); myouji (苗字, family name); kyoka (許可, permission); rei (令, administrative and civil code).
+Heimin myōji kyokarei (平民苗字許可令): heimin (平民, commoner); myōji (苗字, family name); kyoka (許可, permission); rei (令, administrative and civil code).

-Juushoku souryo myouji hisshou gimurei (住職僧侶名字必称義務令): juushoku (住職, chief priest of a Buddhist temple; souryo (僧侶, priest or monk); myouji (名字, family name); hisshou (必称, ?); gimurei (義務, duty or obligation); rei (令, administrative and civil code).
+Juushoku souryo myōji hisshō gimurei (住職僧侶名字必称義務令): jūshoku (住職, chief priest of a Buddhist temple; sōryo (僧侶, priest or monk); myōji (名字, family name); hisshō (必称, ?); gimurei (義務, duty or obligation); rei (令, administrative and civil code).

-Kendou (剣道) is a Japanese martial art, which descended from fencing (kenjutsu 剣術) and uses bamboo practice swords (shinai 竹刀) and protective armor (bougu 防具).
-Swordsmen in Japan established schools of kenjutsu (the ancestor of kendou), which continued for centuries and which form the basis of kendou practice today.
-The formal kendou exercises known as kata were developed several centuries ago as kenjutsu practice for warriors.
+Kendō (剣道) is a Japanese martial art, which descended from fencing (kenjutsu 剣術) and uses bamboo practice swords (shinai 竹刀) and protective armor (bōgu 防具).
+Swordsmen in Japan established schools of kenjutsu (the ancestor of kendō), which continued for centuries and which form the basis of kendo practice today.
+The formal kendō exercises known as kata were developed several centuries ago as kenjutsu practice for warriors.
 They are still studied today, in a modified form.
-The introduction of the shinai and bougu to sw ord training is attributed to Naganuma Shirozaemon Kunisato during the Shotoku Era (1711–1715).
+The introduction of the shinai and bōgu to sword training is attributed to Naganuma Shirozaemon Kunisato during the Shotoku Era (1711–1715).